 “Just picture it.
-Tables end to end, all covered in hot shells, folks standing under hanging moss with gloves and shucking knives in hand.
-The steam of the roast mingling with the cool air.
-Beer and hot sauce everywhere.
-You’d make a killing on the beer sales alone.”
+Tables of hot shells, end to end.
+Folks standing under hanging moss, shucking knives in gloved hands.
+The steam of the roast vanishing into cool air.
+And everywhere, beer and hot sauce bottles — you’d make a killing on the beer sales alone.”

-“Think of the trash, though,” he groaned.
-“Solo cups an’ emptied shells all over the place.”
+“Think of the trash,” he groaned.
+“Solo cups an’ empty shells all over the place.”

 “The cups wouldn’t take long to clear away.”

 “An’ the shells?”

 Jay shrugged.
 “It would add to the atmosphere.”

 The man grunted again.
 His frown deepened, but Jay could see the thought behind it start to turn.
 “Not much markup on oysters,” he muttered, “but the drink sales might could be worth it.
 And people would come.”